Radhacharan1109/Online-Judge/README.md

 ### Prerequisites
 1. Node.js and npm installed on your machine
-2. Software development kits(SDK's) for C, C++, Java and Python installed on your machine.
+2. Software development kits (SDK's) of C, C++, Java and Python installed on your machine
-3. Docker and Docker Compose installed
+3. Docker installed
 4. MongoDB Atlas account

 ## Installation